 381 ADVANCED LOGIC.
-S. Topics include the formalization of propositional and quantificational logic.
-Mr. Konyndyk.
+Topics include the formalization of propositional and quantificational logic.
+Staff.

 385 PHILOSOPHY OF RELIGION.
-F. A study of the rational justifiability of certain beliefs central to Christianity.
-Mr. A. Plantinga.
+F odd years.
+A study of the rational justifiability of certain beliefs central to Christianity.

-395 ONTOLOGY.
-S. A study of selected topics in ontology.
+395 Ontology.
+F. A study of selected topics in ontology.
 Mr. Wolterstorff.